 - Apple AirPort Express (802.11g)

-I bought the AirPort Express (AX) on eBay as the lowest cost method to acquiring an Apple wireless base station.
+I bought the AirPort Express (AX) on eBay as the lowest cost method of acquiring an Apple wireless base station.
 The AirPort Express is a small portable WAP and Internet gateway with one 10/100BASE-T Ethernet port for connecting a DSL modem, cable modem, or Ethernet network, a USB port for connecting a USB printer, and a 3.5-mm audio minijack for analog or optical digital sound to a stereo or powered speakers.
 The AX also support AirTunes.
 AirTunes transmits music from my iTunes library on any of my Macs and sends it wirelessly to the AX attached to my stereo.
 How cool is that!?

 I also bought an unopened flying saucer style AirPort Extreme Base (AE) station from a colleague.
 He had picked it up at a yard sale and was willing to let me have it for $50.
-With the existing TC and the new AX and AE I now had enough to create a WDS network to blanket every part of my home.
+With the existing TC and the new AX and AE, I now had enough to create a WDS network to blanket every part of my home.

 The first thing I did was setup my main base station, the Time Capsule, in WDS mode.
 I had already setup all the other parameters including the SSID, channel number, password, wireless security etc. The SSID and channel number must be the same for each base station for WDS to work.
 These settings are found in the Wireless and WDS tabs in the Apple AirPort Utility.

 Once I was done setting up the WDS information for the main base station I clicked “Update” and waited for the base station to reboot.
-I made sure to note the AirPort ID of the TC and used this information later to setup the other two base stations.
+I made sure to note the AirPort ID of the TC and used this information later to set up the other two base stations.

-I selected “Participate in a WDS network” from the drop down box in Wireless tab and from the WDS tab drop down I selected “WDS main” to set the WDS Mode and checked the “Allow wireless clients” check box.
+I selected “Participate in a WDS network” from the drop-down box in Wireless tab and from the WDS tab drop down I selected “WDS main” to set the WDS Mode and checked the “Allow wireless clients” checkbox.